TheM1N9/builders-center/README.md

-# Builders Center
+# Builders Central

-Welcome to **Builders Center**, a centralized hub for managing and showcasing web applications.
+Welcome to **Builders Central**, a centralized hub for managing and showcasing web applications.
 This platform is designed to empower developers by providing a space to display their projects, gain insights, and connect with a community of like-minded individuals.

 ## About

-Builders Center was created to solve the problem of project discovery and showcase in the developer community.
-Whether you're looking to share your latest project or discover innovative applications, Builders Center provides the platform to connect builders with their audience.
+Builders Central was created to solve the problem of project discovery and showcase in the developer community.
+Whether you're looking to share your latest project or discover innovative applications, Builders Central provides the platform to connect builders with their audience.

 ## Key Features